 Elements – Italian (www.elements-life.co.uk)

-Chic Cafe/bar with a delicious selection of Italian food and stunning views of the coastline
+Chic restaurant and bar with a delicious selection of Italian food and stunning views of the coastline.
+Now situated at The Beach at Bude – perfect for a cocktail after dinner!

-‘A modern, bold cocktail bar and a laid-back-to-the-nines grill restaurant’
+‘A modern, bold cocktail bar and a laid-back restaurant located at Kerenza Hotel in Bude.

 Things To Do